miguelalarcos/bull-rb/README.md

   you can send Time objects, but you have to use keyword arguments: rpc('date middle', date_ini: Time.now, date_end: Time.now + 24*60*60)
   Behind the scenes: with the message sent to the server, there is an array *times* with the attrs that are Time instances.
 This is the way I construct Times in the other side.
+From the server side, in a rpc method, you can return a Time.

 * insert(table, hsh) -> promise
 * update(table, id, hsh) -> promise